Woman gesticulating at world map chart in conference room

 Better customer experience

 The benefits outlined above are all aimed at bettering customer experience.
 Customers never need to know what distributed marketing actually is.
 In fact, if they don’t notice it, that’s how you know it’s working.
-Brand loyalty and trust aren’t easy to maintain in the web’s vast sea of options, but you can start here with a solid distributed marketing strategy and stay consistent while marketing to a global audience.
+Building productive customer journeys — getting a customer what they need through the path of least resistance — with your technology is the point of having it in the first place.
+Brand loyalty and trust aren’t easy to maintain in the web’s vast sea of options, but you can start here using distributed marketing technology to build customer journeys that resonate with customers and generate ROI while marketing to a global audience.

 Choosing a distributed marketing solution

-Distributed marketing gives global enterprises the means to command their marketing centrally while disseminating marketing efforts through diverse channels.
-Naturally, a distributed marketing automation platform will need to match your organizational goals, but one thing’s certain: Scaling globally requires control and agility simultaneously.
+Distributed marketing gives enterprises like Cox, the means to command their marketing centrally while disseminating marketing efforts through diverse channels.
+Naturally, a distributed marketing automation platform will need to match your organizational goals, but one thing’s certain: Scaling requires control and agility simultaneously.

-If you’d like to discuss how this type of scaling works, we’re happy to chat with you and show you how distributed marketing works in Acquia’s Campaign Factory.
+If you’d like to learn more about how this type of scaling works, check out our distributed marketing e-book

 Keep Reading